Valentine’s Day Ideas from Centerpieces to Food

 If you have been reading my blog for a while, you know how much I love beautiful place settings.

-When you have a versatile place setting, you can change up the look by using a different napkins, tablecloth and glassware.
+When you have a versatile place setting, you can change up the look by using a different napkins, tablecloth, chargers and glassware.

 Both new and vintage stemware, adds sparkle and continuity with the pink theme.

-Even though I love shades of pink and blush, Valentine’s Day is most often associated with red and white.
-Here is a table for two using a vintage tablecloth with bold reds and green.
+Even though I love shades of pink and blush, Valentine’s Day is often associated with red and white.
+Here is a table for two using a vintage tablecloth with bold reds, white and green.

 Heart shaped glass ornaments serve as a Valentine reminder.
 Affordable silver decorative chargers add a bit of elegance to the Emma pattern white dishes (our everyday dishes) from Pottery Barn.